loathers/cagebot/README.md

 ## Whiteboard

 If the bot has write access to the clan dungeon's whiteboard, then it will edit the whiteboard if it detects the whiteboard cage/uncage strings as defined in the cagebot's config.

-Be aware however that if you modify the default whiteboard messages of the bot, you will need to account for html entity encoding, which would need a third party library introduced.

 So editing the clan's whiteboard to contain the uncaged message, will have the cagebot edit the whiteboard when a caging is requested to note that it's been caged.
 And edit again to the uncaged message when it fails to be caged, or is released.